krix38/kctx/README.md

 Kubernetes context tool.

 functionalities:
-- switches k8s context (you can pass words that are included in context name, like "dev"), supports yargs completions
+- `s` - switches k8s context (you can pass words that are included in context name, like "dev"), supports yargs completions
-- prints prompt for ps1 (tested on bash and zsh on MacOS) with colored output (configurable by `colorRules` json in script)
+- `p` - prints prompt for ps1 (tested on bash and zsh on MacOS) with colored output (configurable by `~/.kctx.json` config file)
+- `c` - prints all available colors
-- prints all available contexts
+- `ls` - prints all available contexts

 ## Installation